uhd-urz/elAPI/README.md

 ### `DELETE` requests

-Delete all the tags associated to an experiment:
+Delete all the tags associated with an experiment:

 ```shell
 $ elapi delete experiments -i <experiment ID> --sub tags